SleazyCook/houston/readme.md

 - icon imported from react icons into src/data/icons
 - subcategory icons are updated on leaflet icon
 - new categories require more work on leaflet to create a layerGroup
-- icon should be visible on leaflet map upon refresh
+- icon should be visible on leaflet map at coordinates upon refresh

-3. categories
+3. categories & subcategories

  - food uses subcategory for list view, everything else uses category
  - create logic for category, subcategory in src/utils/restaurants-filtered and src/utils/activities-filtered